 George Dickel Distillery

-The George Dickel Distillery is only one of two legal Tennessee distilleries that are still in operation today—the other is the Jack Daniels Distillery.
-Dickel, a true craftsman, knew that location and resources were everything in the production of whisky and chose Cascade Hallow for its pure, sweet water and fertile land.
-The whisky still bears the label “George A. Dickel & Company” followed by “Cascade Distillery” and their motto “Mellow as Moonlight.”
-After moving to Louisville, Kentucky, when Tennessee passed the Manufacturer’s Act in 1910, Dickel’s whisky ceased to be made entirely with the passage of the Eighteenth Amendment.
-Dickel’s whisky was manufactured in different locations before its customers insisted on its return to the pure, sweet water of Cascade Hollow where it is manufactured today.
+The George Dickel Distillery is only one of two legal Tennessee distilleries that predate prohibition and are still in operation today.
+Dickel earned a reputation as a craftsman who believed that natural resources were essential to the production of bourbon.
+For this reason, Dickel chose Cascade Hallow for its unique water and its fertile land.
+The whiskey still bears the label “George A. Dickel & Company” followed by “Cascade Distillery” and their motto “Mellow as Moonlight.”
+Operations moved to Louisville, Kentucky, when Tennessee passed the Manufacturer’s Act in 1910.
+After the passage of the Eighteenth Amendment, whiskey production ceased but the company was able to resume production following the 21st Amendment which ended prohibition.
+Dickel’s whisky was manufactured in different locations before returning to Cascade Hollow where it is manufactured today.

 Backstory and Context

 Born in Germany in 1818, George Dickel immigrated to the United States and settled in Tennessee in 1853 when he was 26 years old.
 A successful Nashville merchant, he began selling liquor in 1861 and opened a retail liquor store in 1866.
 In the late 1860’s he and his wife Augusta moved from Nashville to Cascade Hollow where the ancient limestone shelf yielded sweet, pure water and fertile surrounding land provided the grains that give Dickel’s whiskey its smooth, dry mellow palate.
 A distillery and liquor manufacturing license followed in 1884; the birth of “Cascade Tennessee Whisky” occurred in 1888.